 This report has been translated from the Italian original solely for the convenience of international readers.
-We have not performed any controls on the NFS 2022 translation.
+We have not performed any controls on the NFS 2023 translation.

 Rai Way S.p.A.

 Registered office: Via Teulada 66, Rome

-Fiscal code, VAT number and registration number with the Register of Companies of Rome: 05820021003 www.raiway.it
+Fiscal code, VAT number and registration number

+with the Register of Companies of Rome: 05820021003

 Share Capital: € 70,176,000.00 fully paid

-Managed and coordinated by RAI - Radiotelevisione Italiana S.p.A.
+www.raiway.it Managed and coordinated by RAI Radiotelevisione Italiana S.p.A.

-Graphic design: Ergon Com
+Concept, Graphic design and Realization: